 What can I do when it’s smoky outside?

-Smoke from bushfires can harm your health by reducing the quality of the air you breathe.
+Smoke from bushfires or woodsmoke can harm your health by reducing the quality of the air you breathe.

 There are some simple steps you can do to reduce how much smoke you breathe, and help you manage your health.